There are 8 steps to starting a business in Washington DC:

 The EIN Number for your Washington DC business will be used to open a bank account, file taxes, get financing, and handle employee payroll (if applicable).

 You can get an EIN for your Washington DC business by mail, fax, or online.
 Getting your EIN online is the fastest option, since it only takes about 15 minutes to complete the application.
+Apply online with the IRS EIN Application.

 For instructions on how to complete the online EIN application for a Washington DC LLC, please see here: District of Columbia LLC EIN Number.